Why capacity factor is an increasingly over-simplistic metric

 My two graphics below attempt to summarise this hypothesis to show the panel orientation and tracking for both units and the resulting impact on their summer vs winter output.

-I believe Bungala One’s East-to-West single-axis tracking causes its generation profile to ‘shrink’ between summer and winter.
+Bungala One’s East-to-West single-axis tracking causes its generation profile to receive a ‘winter shrink’ compared to summer.

 Source: Google Earth and NEMreview

-Contrastingly, it would appear Tailem Bend’s northward-facing fixed panels mean that its generation profile gets ‘pinched’ between summer and winter.
+By contrast, it would appear Tailem Bend’s northward-facing fixed panels means that its generation profile gets a ‘winter pinch’ compared to summer.

 Source: Google Earth and NEMreview